Photo by Yuya Tamai

 - a piece of lemon zest (fingernail size)

-Now for base (let’s call it the base), remember that the proportions of soy, mirin and sugar are a quick guideline.
-You can adjust the sugar to taste since the mirin is already sweetened.
+Now for base (let’s call it the base), remember that the proportions of soy and sugar are a quick guideline.
+You can adjust the sugar to taste.
 So what you want to do is make 2 portions of that 2/2/2 mix.
 One will be the sauce for the chicken, one will be a flavor base for the soup.
 So take the one part of the base and add it to the dashi.
 Put it into a small saucepan and heat it gently.
 Keep the other part of the base handy for when the chicken is ready.

 Chop the green part of the negi finely (for the finish), leaving the white intact (for the chicken).
 You want about 2 or 3 inch pieces.
 Now heat up some oil in a pan on high heat and throw the chicken and white negi pieces in.
 You want to just get the chicken browned on both sides.